The Best Hotels to Book in Mérida for Every Traveler

 The cultural capital of Mexico’s jungle-wrapped, beach-fringed Yucatán Peninsula, Mérida has a unique blend of colonial history, Mayan culture and a buzzing cosmopolitan scene.
 That’s matched by its charming collection of hotels, where impressive villas and art deco gems have been transformed into exceptional retreats.
 If you’re looking for a place to stay, here are the best hotels in Mérida – all bookable with Culture Trip.

-This blue-fronted boutique bolthole is the hotel version of that laidback friend who puts you at ease in their company.
+This blue-fronted boutique bolthole is the hotel version of that laid-back friend who puts you at ease in their company.
 The rooms open onto a palm-potted framed pool.
 Walk-in closets and rainfall showers come as standard.
 The complimentary cocktail and snacks on arrival are nice touches, as is the honesty bar.
-The vegetarian breakfasts are artworks of tropical fruits, granola and yoghurt.
+The vegetarian breakfasts are artworks of tropical fruits, granola and yogurt.

 A homestay vibe awaits at Casa Flor de Mayo, where eight rooms are set across three buildings.
 A fully fitted community kitchen is a great spot for talking about your day with fellow travelers, as is the shared lounge and TV room.
 The warmth of the colors on the walls echoes that of the genuine Mexican hospitality of the owners, who will, on request, invite a local chef in to create a Mexican feast.